St. John’s would love for you to get involved!

 Transitional Living Center

-The Transitional Living Center in Burlington provides families and individuals with temporary shelter and necessities while assisting them in gaining skills to become self-sufficient, employed, and independent.
+The Transitional Living Center of Burlington provides families and individuals with temporary shelter and necessities while assisting them in gaining skills to become self-sufficient, employed, and independent.

-You can help by donating money or by helping with or participating in our fundraisers.
+You can help by donating money or by helping serve.